wzkariampuzha/SurgUI/README.md

 ## Usage
 - Open VLC media player

-- Open terminal and run the following command (update the path to where your own SurgUI-master folder is located):ß
+- Open terminal and run the following command (update the path to where your own SurgUI-master folder is located):
     ```shell
     conda activate surgui-venv
     cd path/to/SurgUI-master